-Similarly, if there are 10 veterans with prostate cancer, who were all in the same trade and had extensive exposure to Carbon Tetrachloride, they should be given the benefit of the doubt when it comes to service-relation as per para 50 of the Veterans Well-being Regulations?
+Similarly, if there are 10 veterans with prostate cancer, who were all in the same trade and had extensive exposure to Carbon Tetrachloride.
+These are, for all intents and purposes, identical.
+Each of these veterans should not be individually required to prove that Carbon Tetrachloride caused their cancer.
+They should be given the benefit of the doubt when it comes to 'service-related' as per para 50 of the Veterans Well-being Regulations.